coljac/netrunner-console/README.md

 `python setup.py install`

 ### Card data
-The card information is taken from zaroth's [handy repository](https://github.com/zaroth/netrunner-cards-json).
+The card information is taken from (Łukasz Dobrogowski) zaroth's [handy repository](https://github.com/zaroth/netrunner-cards-json).
 You can point **Netrunner Console** at an existing copy of this data, or it will download the data on first run.
-Updating the cards can be done
+Updating the cards can be done from within the application.
-Łukasz Dobrogowski

 ## Configuration